tuga06/hardware-software-interface/labs/lab-02/tasks/iterate/README.md

 nav_order: 1
 ---

-# Task: Task: Iterating through an Integer Array
+# Task: Iterating through an Integer Array

 You will solve this exercise starting from the `iterate.c` file located in the `tasks/iterate/support` directory.